Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 The inclusion of MAC_S or MAC_P indicate that the MAC value is appended to the message.
 The length of the MAC field is determined by the used cryptosuite.
-MAC_S and MAC_P MUST NOT both be present in a message.
+A message MUST NOT contain both MAC_S and MAC_P, only one of these values can be present in a message.

 TODO: Depending on the definition of the Cipher Suites, the format for Ciphers and Cipher might change, as well as Key_P and Key_S.
 The most immediate choice would be COSE {{RFC8152}}.
 But maybe there are better choices out there.